Our Upcoming Races

 Roger S. - 2:00 pacer

-Roger has completed twenty marathons, including five Boston Marathons, with a personal best of 3:17.
-He has paced the Kansas City Marathon four times previously as well as numerous half marathons.
+Roger has completed 24 marathons, including six Boston Marathons, with a personal best of 3:17.
+He has paced the Kansas City Marathon five times as well as over 20 half marathons.
 Roger will be practicing the SmartPace technique, with brisk walks through each aid station.

 Roger plans to be hoarse by the end of the race due to all the cheering and encouragement offered up during the race.
 He's looking forward to helping you attain your race goals!

 Jim has been an avid runner for the past 7+ years.
 He has completed 13 marathons, including Boston three times, and multiple half marathons and 5ks.
 He has paced mutliple races in KC, Olathe and Lincoln.
 Jim enjoys pacing as he can share various tips and stories he has gathered over the years.
 He will help you reach your goal while enjoying the journey on race day!